agentmodels/agentmodels.org/chapters/3a-mdp.md

 ---
 layout: chapter
 title: "Sequential decision problems: MDPs"
-description: We look at sequential decision problems, how to formalize them mathematically, and how to implement them concisely and efficiently using probabilitic programs with mutual recursion and caching.
+description: We look at sequential decision problems, how to formalize them mathematically, and how to implement them concisely and efficiently using probabilistic programs with mutual recursion and caching.
 ---

 ## Introduction